robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which status code indicates the server does not support the request Content-Type?

-A) 406 Not Acceptable
+- A. 406 Not Acceptable
-B) 415 Unsupported Media Type
+- B. 415 Unsupported Media Type
-C) 405 Method Not Allowed
+- C. 405 Method Not Allowed
-D) 501 Not Implemented
+- D. 501 Not Implemented

 ### Back
 **Correct Answer**: B